Profit and Lace: Reception

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended skipping this episode.

 In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".

-In 2017, this episode was rated the ninth worst episode of the Star Trek franchise up to that time, by ScreenRant, which related the episode to the film Tootsie.

 In 2018, CBR included this episode in a list of Star Trek episodes that are "so bad they must be seen."